AI Use Cases/Construction

 2. 2

-Manual identity audits across these platforms consume 40+ hours monthly and still miss lateral movement attacks that exploit cross-system trust relationships.
+Manual identity audits across these platforms can eat a week of IT time every month and still miss lateral movement attacks that exploit cross-system trust relationships.
 The attack surface expands with every new trade partner, temporary worker, or consultant added mid-project.

 3. 3

-Traditional identity and access management (IAM) tools treat Construction as generic enterprise, ignoring that a compromised estimator account can leak proprietary pricing models worth millions across multiple concurrent projects, or that unauthorized access to safety incident logs creates compliance violations under OSHA 29 CFR 1926.
+Traditional identity and access management (IAM) tools treat Construction as generic enterprise, ignoring that a compromised estimator account can leak proprietary pricing models worth millions across multiple concurrent projects, or that unauthorized access to safety incident logs creates real exposure around OSHA-required safety recordkeeping.
 IT & Cybersecurity teams lack the operational context to distinguish between legitimate field access patterns and credential abuse until damage is already done.

 4. 4